psychemedia/middle-english-romances/sir-orfeo.md

 Yit hit wer a fouler thing
 To here a lefyng of thy mouthe,
 To me as thou faydeft nouthe.
-That y fchulde have what y wolde ?
+That y fchulde have what y wolde?
 A kyngis worde mod nede be holde.
 Thou fayft foth, fayde the kyng than,
 Forfothe thou art a trewe man.
-Y wol wel that it be fo ;
+Y wol wel that it be fo;
-Take hur by the honde, and go ;
+Take hur by the honde, and go;
-Y wol that thou of hur be blythe :
+Y wol that thou of hur be blythe:
 And he hym thanked mony a fythe.
 He toke hur by the honde anon
 With ryght gode wille they can out gon.